 After your laboratory undergoes an Internal Audit, these findings should be reviewed in a closing meeting to everyone involved.
 The meeting should be detailed to give the laboratory an understanding of where they are falling short and how they can improve.
 This information should be given in an objective and friendly manner and suggestions should be informed constructively.

 The laboratory needs to determine who is responsible for monitoring the actions necessary to make corrections.
 The results of the audit need to be recorded along with any corrective action taken.
 Documentation is necessary to ensure that nonconformities are taken care of and that improvements are made.

 Review Corrective Action Process

 Reviewing past audits and taking corrective action to any nonconformances is key to accreditation.
 We recommend taking corrective actions immediately to avoid compromising your ability to achieve accreditation.
 A major problem found by the auditor could delay your accreditation and leave you scrambling to establish a process to fix the issue.
-Performing internal audits in preparation for your third party auditor is ideal.
+Performing internal audits in preparation for your third-party auditor is ideal.

 Have a professional audit

-When the auditor arrives, your goal should be making a good first impression and to act professional.
+When the auditor arrives, your goal should be making a good first impression and to act professionally.
 Auditors are there to help the laboratory uncover any nonconformances and weaknesses in order to take action, improve and become certified.
 Remember they want your laboratory to succeed as well.